YugabyteDB-Samples/yugabyte-simple-c-app/README.md

 * OpenSSL library (used by libpq to establish secured SSL connections).
 * Command line tool or your favourite IDE, such as Visual Studio Code.

-## Start Yugabyte Cloud Cluster
+## Start YugabyteDB Managed Cluster

-* [Start YugabyteDB Cloud](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-quickstart/qs-add/) instance.
+* [Start YugabyteDB Managed](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-quickstart/qs-add/) instance.
 You can use the free tier at no cost.
 * Add an IP address of your machine/laptop to the [IP allow list](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-secure-clusters/add-connections/#manage-ip-allow-lists)